MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 #### Trimming
 .NET developers are now able to publish their WinAppSDK apps trimmed.
 With CsWinRT 2.0, the C#/WinRT projections distributed in WinAppSDK are now trimmable.
 Publishing your app trimmed can reduce the disk footprint of your app by removing any unused code from trimmable binaries.
 Apps may also see a startup performance improvement.
 With a basic Hello World app, we have seen a ~80% disk footprint improvement and a ~7% startup performance improvement when published trimmed.
 With WinUI gallery, we have seen a ~45% disk footprint improvement.

-For more details on how to enable trimming, the limitations of it such as reflection against trimmable types, and on trim warnings, see **[Trim self-contained deployments and executables]**(/dotnet/core/deploying/trimming/trim-self-contained).
+For more details on how to enable trimming, trimming limitations (such as reflection against trimmable types), and trim warnings, see [Trim self-contained deployments and executables](/dotnet/core/deploying/trimming/trim-self-contained).
 Developers should thoroughly test their apps after trimming to ensure everything works as expected.
+For more information, check out issue [2478](https://github.com/microsoft/WindowsAppSDK/issues/2478) on GitHub.

 #### .NET 6 requirement
 With the move to support trimming and .NET 5's end of support, as previously [announced](https://github.com/microsoft/WindowsAppSDK/discussions/2879), WinAppSDK will no longer support .NET 5 and will require a minimum of .NET 6.